logzio/logz-docs/_source/logzio_collections/_security-sources/crowdstrike.md

 <!-- tab:start -->
 <div id="overview">

+Crowdstrike is a SaaS (software as a service) system security solution.
 Deploy this integration to ship Crowdstrike events from your Crowdstrike account to Logz.io using FluentD.

 ### Architecture overview